RocketChat/Rocket.Chat/.changeset/two-geckos-train.md

 "@rocket.chat/i18n": major
 ---

-Added new empty states for the marketplace view
+Adds new empty states for the marketplace view